dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 group, one must foresee how the shape of the space through which the group might travel impacts the incentives of the group's members.
-If the leaders of the group do so, then any planned insurrection where the group factionalizes and "hide weapons in the thicket" then instead become useful examples to the rest of the group, sacrificed towards the need for group cohesion.
+If the leaders of the group do so, then any planned insurrection where the group subversively factionalizes and "hides weapons in the thicket" then instead become useful examples to the rest of the group, sacrificed towards the need for group cohesion.
 Optimally, the leaders of the group foresee this and avoid it entirely: thus, when the faction climbs up on the wall, that faction finds that they cannot attack or insurrect without adversely impacting their own motivations.
 Thereby, the group remains as one.

 In all social relationships, when people are considered as particles, there are forces which attract and those that repel.
 However, in